North Dakota Century Code (NDCC) 15.1-13-22. Licensure of North Dakota American Indian Language Instructors.

 2) Holds a baccalaureate degree and has knowledge of and experience in North Dakota American Indian languages and culture.

-To apply for a standalone license for Native American Studies, please complete an online application through NDTeach for an Initial In-State Educator's License.
+To apply for a standalone license for Native American Studies, please complete an online application through NDTeach for an Initial In-State Educator's License or access the paper application here.
 You must also submit:

 - All proper fees